eli-oat/tilde.el/README.md

 # User Manual

-This is the *very* bare-bones setup that I use when fiddling around on [tilde.town](https://tilde.town).
+This started as a bare-bones setup for noodling on [tilde.town](https://tilde.town), but has since become my go-to setup for all things emacs.
+Evil, sort of like a really tiny [spacemacs](http://spacemacs.org/).

 ## Key Chords of Note
 ### General: